 1. The more light you have, the better

-While photographing documents from your phone with FineReader for iOS and Android, the more light you have, the better.
+While photographing documents from your phone with FineReader for iOS, the more light you have, the better.
 It also helps if the light is evenly distributed.

 Taking snapshots at night while sitting in a car with business cards or documents placed in your lap will almost certainly not work.
 No technology, however intelligent, will be able to capture text that you can hardly read yourself.